So you have found a stray which looks hungry and sad. What can you do to help?

-If the pet does not appear to be a danger to you, approach it slowly and non-confronting way and offer it a drink and a small amount of food and place it in a safe environment.
+If the pet does not appear to be a danger to you, approach it slowly and non-confronting way and offer it a drink and place it in a safe environment.

 - does it have a tag on its collar?

 - have you listened to the radio for lost pet announcements?

 - has the animal been scanned for a microchip?

 You now legally have 72 hours to get the pet to the council or pound.
 Vets are normally happy for stray pets to be dropped off with them or you can call the ranger yourself who can come and collect the stray animal.
 If an owner is looking for their pet their local pound is the first place they will look- this is made even easier if the cat or dog has a microchip so the pound can simply give the owners a call.